oceanep/dotkai_site/README.md

-# A minimal Next.js site with Sanity Studio
+# A Next.js site with Threejs/React-three-fiber and Sanity Studio

-This starter is a statically generated site that uses [Next.js][nextjs] for the frontend and [Sanity][sanity-homepage] to handle its content.
+A personal experiment in interaction and UI design doubling as a portfolio site that uses [Next.js][nextjs] for the frontend and [Sanity][sanity-homepage] to handle its content.
 It comes with a native Sanity Studio that offers features like real-time collaboration, instant side-by-side content previews, and intuitive editing.

 The Studio connects to Sanity Content Lake, which gives you hosted content APIs with a flexible query language, on-demand image transformations, powerful patching, and more.